 Despite both men only serving 55% first serves for the match, it was Berdych who unable to make inroads on Murray's second serve and that proved decisive as another overcooked forehand from Berdych gave Murray a break for a 2-1 lead in the final set, forcing Berdych to play catchup from then on.

-after holding match points.
+But with Murray serving for the match at 5-4, nothing was certain considering Murray had lost his last three matches, including last week in Bercy to Jerzy Janowicz, after holding match points.
 Murray double faulted on his first match point, but a netted backhand from Berdych on the second one gifted Murray a 3-6, 6-3, 6-4 win.

 Murray hit 36 winners compared to Berdych's 28 and overall felt good about his opening start in London.

 “I thought I started the match well.
 I just didn't quite take my chances early on.
 Both of us I thought served pretty well (and) weren't losing too many points on our first serve.
 It can hinge on a couple points here or there," Murray said afterwards.

 Djokovic Takes Control Over Tsonga